zhaoy/zhaoy/README.md

 Some advantages of zhaoy functions:

-- Data-transfer functions convert relative file-paths to absolute file-paths, so there's no need to 1) hard-code file-paths or 2) set working directories.
+- Data-transfer functions convert relative file-paths to absolute file-paths, so there's no need to set working directories.

 - First arguments are data, so functions are compatible with the [tidyverse](https://www.tidyverse.org) pipe.